SlimShady10/reddit_persona_generator/readme.md

 1. Fetch the latest posts and comments for the specified user.
 2. Send the content to the OpenRouter API for analysis.
 3. Generate the persona.
-4. Save the output to a file named `spez_persona.txt` in the same directory.
+4. Save the output to a file named `spez_persona.txt` in personas directory.

 The terminal will display the progress, including fetching status and API responses.
 If successful, you will see a confirmation message indicating that the user persona has been saved.